Website development is not a one-time thing. You do need to maintain it regularly and sometimes you may have to redesign it as well.

 #7 Image optimization

 High-resolution images may cause your website to load slow.
-Therefore, before you launch your redesigned website, you may like to check with your website developer to sure that he has optimized all the images on your website.
+Therefore, before you launch your redesigned website, you may like to check with your website designer or developer to sure that he has optimized all the images on your website.

 To optimize the images on your WordPress website, your developer may use any of the effective plugins like EWWW Image Optimizer.